jwoos/frotz-js/README.md

 	- line 178
 - static method to delete save file
 - Full test coverage
-- Make arguments into object rather than positional
 - Check if variable directories work
 	- What does the given directory have to be relative to?
 	- Might require `__dirname` prefix